breakthru2/Exception/README.md

 # Exception
 A class about exceptions in C# <br>
-Download or clone the project
+Download or clone the project <br>
-Open the project with visual Studio 2017 or later Done!
+Open the project with visual Studio 2017 or later <br>
+Done!